SAP/sap-btp-service-operator/README.md

 - Explicit instance-level mapping: Define the specific subaccount for each service instance, regardless of the namespace context.

-  Both can be achieved through dedicated secrets managed in the centrally-managed namespace.
+  Both can be achieved through dedicated secrets managed in the centrally managed namespace.
 Choosing the most suitable approach depends on your specific needs and application architecture.

 **Note:**
-The system's centrally-managed namespace is set by the value in `.Values.manager.management_namespace`.
+The system's centrally managed namespace is set by the value in `.Values.manager.management_namespace`.
 You can provide this value during installation (refer to step 4 in the [Setup](#setup) section).
 If you don't specify this value, the system will use the installation namespace as the default.

 ### Subaccount For a Namespace

-To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
+To associate a namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret that is dedicated to a specific namespace.
 Define a secret named: `<namespace-name>-sap-btp-service-operator` in the Centrally Managed Namespace.

 ```yaml